Why Do People Like Anal?

 Start with a very lubed finger.
 Like you did alone, rest it against the receptive partner’s anus.
 Make out.
 When they’re ready, slowly insert your finger, checking in as you go.
 Wiggle or slowly thrust.
 What do they enjoy more?

-Let the receptive partner set the pace, asking for more fingers or motion according to what feels good to them.
+Let the receptive partner set the pace, asking for more fingers or motions according to what feels good to them.
 You might work up to a penis, strap-on, or butt plug together, or you might not.
 The key is to use a ton of lube and take it slow.
 The slower you go, the more likely it is you’ll get to do this again.

 When the receptive partner is done, slowly separate.
 If you’ve used a butt plug together, they might be more comfortable heading to the bathroom to remove it, since doing so can sometimes feel like a bowel movement.
 If that’s not possible, then taking a deep breath and bearing down just a little can help with removal.